-Figure 5.2: A list of the feature and response variable names

-Now the features are prepared for our usage.
+Now the list of features is prepared.
 Next, we will make some imports from scikit-learn.
 We want to make a train/test split, which we are already familiar with.
 We also want to import the decision tree class.

 Run this code to make imports from scikit-learn: